nwheels-io/NWheels/CONTRIBUTING.md

 Please only submit changes on issues which are assigned to you and scheduled for current iteration milestone.
 Below are step-by-step instructions.

 1. Pick an unassigned issue from the **TODO** lane of current iteration Scrum board.
-1. Leave a comment in the issue thread, stating that you are going to work on the issue.
-Make sure no one has left such comment already.
+1. Leave comment "_Assign to me_" in the issue thread, which states that you are going to work on the issue.
+Make sure no one has left this comment already.
 1. Fork the repo, branch off `master`, create a work-in-progress PR, and start working.
 This step is explained in more detail in [First-timers](#first-timers) section.
 1. Project maintainers will assign the issue to you and move it to **IN PROGRESS** lane in the Scrum board.
 1. Commit & push frequently, and watch for feedback comments and reviews.
 They can appear on threads of either the PR, or the original issue.
 1. When done, remove the _WIP_ prefix from PR name, and wait for a maintainer's review.
 Follow up with requested changes, if any.
 1. Once you get an approved review from a maintainer, you're done.
 Maintainers will merge the PR.

 ### Requirements for merge